chickendinosaur/storex/README.md

 - Keep it simple.
 - Similar api/functionality to Redux.
-- Outperform.
+- Performance.
-- Leave it to the user to say when the state has been updated.
+- Allow the ability to create a fresh state each time like Redux.

 ## Thoughts